ciechanowiec/ciechanowiec/README.md

 ### Hi there 👋

-My name is Herman, I'm a beginning Java Developer strongly ambitious about delivering of high-quality code and endeavoring to bring possibly greatest value for business.
+My name is Herman, I'm a Junior Software Engineer at EPAM Systems strongly ambitious about delivering of high-quality code and endeavoring to bring possibly greatest value for business.
 Currently I’m proceeding with intensive self-education and looking for possibilities to deepen my knowledge and improve my skills.

 📫 You can reach me via email: herman@ciechanowiec.eu <br>
-💼 My LinkedIn profile and public CV: [Herman Ciechanowiec](https://www.linkedin.com/in/ciechanowiec/)<br/>
+💼 My LinkedIn profile: [Herman Ciechanowiec](https://www.linkedin.com/in/ciechanowiec/)<br/>

 ### Personal Projects
 Check out some of my personal projects:<br/>